Dr Harty Cup: Participating teams

+Championship

-The tournament begins with a group stage of 16 teams, divided into four groups.
-Each team meets the others in its group once in a round-robin format.
-The winning team and the runners-up from each group then progress to the quarter-finals.
+The championship begins with a group stage of 21 teams, divided into six groups.
+Three groups contain four teams and three groups contain three teams.
+Each team meets the others in the group once in a round-robin format.
+The first-placed and second-placed teams from each group progress to the knockout stage.
 For this stage, the winning team from one group plays against the runners-up from another group.

 Qualification for the All-Ireland Championship

 As of 2005, the winners and runners up of the Dr Harty Cup qualify for the All-Ireland Colleges Championship.
-The runners-up qualify for the quarter-finals, while on some occasions the champions receive a bye to the semi-final stage (however, this is done in rotation with the Connacht and Leinster champions).
+The runners-up qualify for the quarter-finals, while on some occasions the champions receive a bye to the semi-final stage, however, this is done in rotation with the Connacht and Leinster champions.

-Trophy
+Trophy and medals

 The winning team is presented with the Dr Harty Cup, which is shaped like a traditional mether drinking vessel, similar in design to the Liam MacCarthy Cup.
+It was commissioned to honour John Harty (1867–1946), who was the Archbishop of Cashel and Emly for over 30 years until his death in 1946.

-It is held by the winning team until the following year's final.
-Traditionally, the presentation is made at a special rostrum in the stand where GAA dignitaries and special guests view the match.
+Traditionally, the victory presentation takes place at a special rostrum in the main grandstand of the stadium.

-The cup is decorated with ribbons in the colours of the winning team.
-During the game the cup actually has both teams' sets of ribbons attached and the runners-up ribbons are removed before the presentation.
 The winning captain accepts the cup on behalf of his team before giving a short speech.
-Individual members of the winning team then have an opportunity to come to the rostrum to lift the cup.
+Individual members of the winning team then have an opportunity to come to the rostrum to lift the cup, which is held by the winning team until the following year's final.
+In accordance with GAA rules, a set of gold medals is awarded to the championship winners.

-The Dr Harty Cup is named after the former GAA patron, archbishop John Harty who served as Catholic Archbishop of Cashel and Emly from 1913 until his death in 1946.